 Most students live in apartments, arranged upon arrival.
 The Erasmus and Exchange Office is available to assist in locating housing.
 You can also consult Hungary's International Exchange Erasmus Student Network for housing information.

-1) Complete the IESP application.2) In addition, you will need to complete BUTE's application, the link to the application is via the above link to the IESP application.
+1) Complete the IESP application.2) In addition, you will need to complete BUTE's application, the link to which can be accessed through the links provided in the IESP application.

 3) Students applying to study primarily in the department of Civil Engineering at BUTE will also need to fill out BUTE's exchange student form.
 Please fill out this spreadsheet, save it, and then upload it into the IESP application (see above).

 4) Be prepared to submit the upload the following items into the BUTE application.

 - Passport copy